ChorusOne/cosmprund/README.md

 ## On size

 Depending on the chain, results will vary; for many chains we see a (compressed) snapshot in the 10~300MB range.

+## Custom pruning for application DB

+In `cmd/chains.go` you'll find reference implementations for pruning Babylon and Injective.
+Adding new, custom implementations requires defining a set of chain ID's and a struct which contains two functions: BlockStatePruner (should be similar for chains on the same CometBFT version) and AppPruner (different for each chain).